xxrobone/jolintalt/README.md

 ```

 ### Example of missing key/values:
-- in this example "Yead": "abc" is set to abc
+- in this example "Year": "abc" is set to abc

 ```